 Pokemon Adventures in the Orange Islands The Complete Collection includes 34 episodes of the Orange Islands episodes on three DVDs.
-This is labeled as being a complete collection two episodes are not included on this set (“Stage Fight” and “The Mandarin Island Miss Match”).
+This is labeled as being a complete collection, but two episodes are not included on this set (“Stage Fight” and “The Mandarin Island Miss Match”).
 Both of these episodes would have been removed due to Jynx’s appearance.

 Pokemon Adventures in the Orange Islands The Complete Collection